 7. Transfer to Another Chapter: Members in good standing who wish to transfer to a new Chapter may do so, as long as their category is not filled.
 Transferring members are subject to vote by the new chapter.

-8. Visiting Other WWC Chapters: A member may visit and promote her business at other chapters as long as the visiting member’s category is open.
+8. Visiting Other WWC Chapters: A member may visit and promote her business at other chapters as long as the visiting member's category is open.
+Visiting members may visit a single chapter no more than once per quarter.
 Visiting members will not participate in voting or decision-making regarding chapter concerns.
 Visiting members are considered guests, and are permitted to give a 5-minute presentation about their business for the first visit and a 30 second commercial for each visit thereafter.
 Visiting members are to contact the Chapter President prior to visiting to confirm their category is open.

 9. Direct Sales/Home Parties/Personal Product Sales: Each Chapter must limit membership of women representing direct sales or women who book home parties or product sales unrelated to growing a business.
 For every five members, one woman can represent a direct sales company, a “party booking” company, or products unrelated to business growth and development.
 Further, any woman representing a direct sales company must work full-time and have the title of director or equivalent.